How Often Do You Pay Car Insurance Premiums?

 blueCheck icon

-Monthly billing is designed for drivers who cannot afford a lump-sum premium of $600 or more every six months or $1,200 or more annually.
+Monthly billing is designed to provide payment flexibility for drivers who cannot afford a lump-sum premium of $600 or more every six months or $1,200 or more annually.

 blueCheck icon

-Monthly payments do not forfeit coverage, but do incur installment fees of $3 to $12 per payment and exclude most pay-in-full discounts.
+Monthly payments don't forfeit coverage, but they add installment fees of $3 to $12 per payment and exclude pay-in-full discounts.

-Car insurance bills are due monthly, every six months or once a year — and paying in full typically costs less because most insurers charge an installment fee of $3 to $12 per payment for monthly billing.
-Over a 12-month policy, those fees add up to $36 to $144 in extra charges that drivers who pay in full never see.
-Learning how to get car insurance includes understanding these billing structures before you commit to a plan.
+Car insurance bills are due monthly, every six months or once a year.
+Paying in full costs less because most insurers charge an installment fee of $3 to $12 per payment for monthly billing.
+Over 12 months, those fees add $36 to $144 to your total cost.

-Annual payment plans cost the least overall but require paying the full premium up front, which can mean $1,200 or more at once.
+Annual payment plans require the full premium up front, which costs $1,200 or more for a typical full coverage policy.
 Six-month plans lock in your rate for half a year with a smaller lump sum.
-Monthly billing spreads costs out, making it the practical default for drivers who can't cover a large upfront payment.
+Monthly billing spreads the cost across 12 payments and is the most accessible option for drivers who can't cover a large upfront payment, though it's also the most expensive billing structure over time.

 Paying Monthly vs. Every Six Months vs. Annually